xp44mm/Notebook/F#/Introducing Function Values.md

 ##### Tip

 You can often deduce the behavior of a function from its type, especially if its type involves type parameters.
 For example, look at the type of `List.map`. using type parameters, you can observe that the type `'T list` of the input list is related to the type `'T` accepted by the function passed as the first parameter.
 Similarly, the type `'U` returned by this function is related to the type `'U` list of the value returned by `List.map`.
-From this, it’s reasonable to conclude that `List.map` calls the function parameter for items in the list and constructs its result using the values returned.
+From this, it's reasonable to conclude that `List.map` calls the function parameter for items in the list and constructs its result using the values returned.

 ---

 ### Using Function Values

-Function values are so common in F# programming that it’s convenient to define them without giving them names.
+Function values are so common in F# programming that it's convenient to define them without giving them names.
 Here is a simple example:

 ```F#
 > let primes = [2; 3; 5; 7];;